ssabathiel/ml_counting/README.md

 <img src="Pics/sequ2.png"  width="350">

 ### A^n B^n
 The code in [AnBn.ipynb](https://gitlab.com/ssabathiel/ml_counting/blob/master/AnBn.ipynb)  reproduces the model and results from the paper [Learning_to_count_wo_counter](https://pdfs.semanticscholar.org/60d1/5a73c5e62caeb8b6b86f9e75c86ea81cbff3.pdf?_ga=2.55709544.2147280421.1547224703-1560358086.1545147070).
 Here the agent (non-RL) is exposed to a sequence of n 'A's followed by n 'B's (in my case 'A'->1,'B'->0).
 At each time step only one character is shown to the system.
 The goal of the agent is predict the next character at each time step.
-For the 'A's this is not possible, since the model cannot know how many 'A's there are going to be, but since there are as many 'Bs' as 'As' (which it has seen), it can in principle the number of 'Bs' before terminating.
+For the 'A's this is not possible, since the model cannot know how many 'A's there are going to be, but since there are as many 'Bs' as 'As' (which it has seen), it can in principle predict the number of 'Bs' before terminating.
 <img src="Pics/AnBn.png"  width="350">